 When you’re planning to do any kind of excavation, it’s important that you know what kind of underground network is present in your work zone.
-A locate request is the simplest way to identify these networks: our member companies* send a locator on site to identify the network by means of paint poles or flags.
+A locate request is the simplest way to identify these networks: our member companies send a locator on site to identify the network by means of paint poles or flags.
+Consult our tutorial videos.

 It is possible that the network belonging to the member companies has been modified, either by adding network or disaffecting network without you knowing it.
 A simple request will permit you to know more.
 Placing a locate request, totally free, will avoid any unwanted surprises while doing your work.
 The responsibility is yours.